Organisation Geological Survey of the Netherlands

-Our employees develop applied knowledge, technology, and information products, with which we support policymakers and the business community, and advise governments on the use of the subsurface.
-We employ geologists, physical geographers, engineers, and, because of our data management expertise, a relatively high number of geo data scientists and IT specialists.
+GDN employs more than 325 employees across six research groups.
+Within these research groups, our employees develop applied knowledge, technology, and information products.
+We employ geologists, physical geographers, engineers, and, because of our data management expertise, a relatively large number of geodata scientists and IT specialists.

 Three main tasks

-Within the framework of our statutory tasks laid out in the Mining Act and the National Key Registry of the Subsurface (BRO) Act , GDN collects all kinds of subsurface-related (research) data.
-We manage these data and make them accessible via portals such as BROloket, DINOloket, and NLOG.
-Using the same channels, we also create and disclose digital models of the subsurface for various applications.
-Our GeoData & IT and Geomodelling departments carry out our information task.
+In addition, within the framework of our statutory tasks laid out in the Mining Act and the National Key Registry of the Subsurface (BRO) Act, GDN is responsible for the entire subsurface data information chain.
+We collect all kinds of subsurface-related (research) data, manage them, and make them available via our portals, which include the BROloket, DINOloket, and NLOG.
+We publish our digital subsurface models for various applications through the same channels.

 Part of TNO

-GDN is part of TNO, where it is incorporated into the Energy & Materials Transition unit.
-Both within the unit and throughout the rest of TNO, we are able to quickly and easily connect with other knowledge domains regarding, for example, sustainable energy sources, energy transition policy, buildings and infrastructure, or for high-end IT expertise.
-You can read more about the energy transition focus area on the TNO website by clicking the blue button below.
+The Geological Survey of the Netherlands (GDN) is part of TNO and housed in the Energy & Materials Transition (EMT) unit.
+Both within EMT and throughout the rest of TNO, we are able to quickly and easily connect with other knowledge domains regarding, for example, sustainable energy sources, energy transition policy, buildings and infrastructure, or for high-end IT expertise.
+You can read more about our energy transition focus area on the TNO website by clicking the blue button below.

 Geological model of the upper 50 metres of Brabant and Limburg